-Did you know that prices of houses for rent are controlled and cannot be simply increased arbitrarily?
+Did you know that there is a law controlling rent prices of most “Houses for Rent” in the Philippines and that the monthly rent cannot be increased by the landlord arbitrarily?

 - (a) in Metro Manila with monthly rent between one peso (P1.00) and ten thousand pesos (P10,000) per month; and

 - (b) in other highly urbanized cities in the country, with monthly rent between one peso (P1.00) and five thousand pesos (P5,000).

 This simply means the Rent Control Law applies only to houses for rent in Metro Manila charging rent of up to P10,000 per month and houses for rent in other cities, outside Metro Manila, charging rent of up to P5,000 per month.

 Rent here refers to housing rent alone and does not include water, electricity, utility, or other charges that may be charged to the renter.
 (See related post: Taxes and Fees when Buying Property in the Philippines)